Alabama Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Alabama?

-Yes, Alabama requires hunter education for first-time buyers.
-Required for anyone born on or after August 1, 1977 The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born on or after August 1, 1977.
+Alabama accepts hunter education certificates from other states.

 Can non-residents hunt in Alabama?